 Before your new hard drive can work properly, you will need to partition it.
-A hard drive is used by your computer in multiple ways, and a part of it has to be sectioned off for your operating system to function properly, a part of the hard drive must be sectioned off.
+Your computer uses the hard drive in multiple ways, and for your operating system to function properly, a part of the hard drive must be sectioned off.

 Many times, this can mean that your operating system will use the entire hard drive, although that can depend on what you’re using your hard drive for.

 Thankfully, Windows makes it fairly simple for you to partition your new hard drive, and it can take just a few minutes to accomplish.